Edit Claim Window

 View ERA: Access Electronic EOBs (ERA 835s) associated with the claim.
 ERAs can only be accessed when claim identifiers and service dates match.

-Finalize Payment: Attach a received claim to an insurance payment.
+Batch: Attach received claims to a batch insurance payment.
 See Finalizing Insurance Payments.

 Reasons Underpaid: Enter details if a claim does not pay as much as expected, enter details about why.
 This information shows on the patient's statement so they know why they have to pay more for their procedures.